jackwillee/CV/README.md

  - Udemy python course (10 hour length)
  - Freecodecamp Javascript course (6 hour length)
  - Freecodecamp Postgresql course (4 hour length)
+ - Freecodecamp Django course (6 hours length)

+ # Additional interests #
+ - Travel -
+ I am a huge fan of Travel and enjoy visiting new places and experiencing new cultures and cusines.
+I have travelled since i was maybe 10 years old.
+I am always looking forward to the next trip in my calender.

+ - Sport  -
+I love watching various sports and even do a reasonable amount of skiing in the pyrenees.
+I would like to try surfing next as it looks like a great sport/activity lifestylewise.